jwvictor/jwvictor.github.io/_posts/2018-02-08-why-braids.md

 categories: writing
 ---

+*NOTE: if you're interested in collaborating on post-quantum solutions in the cryptocurrency space, please [contact me here](https://jwvictor.github.io/about/)!*

 I recently [announced](https://jwvictor.github.io/writing/2018/02/05/introducting-braids-jl.html) the alpha release of [Braids.jl](https://github.com/jwvictor/Braids.jl), my new braid theory library for Julia.
 Admittedly, my introduction to the library was largely about the abstract meaning of braids.

 After that post, a few people asked me, Jason, why would somebody interested in cryptocurrencies and machine learning care about the abstract topological theory of [braid groups](https://en.wikipedia.org/wiki/Braid_group)?